 AMH levels & Fertility: Understand Anti Mullerian Hormone Blood Test Level Results

 Struggling to get pregnant can be a stressful experience.
-You are bombarded with a ton of tips, tricks, and tests that claim to help you understand what’s happening or rather what’s not happening.
+You are bombarded with a ton of tips, tricks, and tests that claim to help you understand what’s happening or, rather, what’s not happening.
 One such fertility test is the anti-mullerian hormone (AMH) test.
-The test determines your anti-mullerian hormone levels that can convey a ton of information about your fertility and overall reproductive health.
-If you are interested in understanding more about this topic and what AMH does this article will help explain everything you need to know about your anti-mullerian hormones and when to get tested.
+The test determines your anti-mullerian hormone levels to convey a ton of information about your fertility and overall reproductive health.
+If you are interested in understanding more about this topic and what AMH does, this article will help explain everything you need to know about your anti-mullerian hormones and when to get tested.

 What is AMH?

 In contrast to many fertility hormones such as hCG and progesterone, the anti-mullerian hormone is found in both males and females.
 Its a protein (peptide) hormone that is produced in the reproductive organs in both sexes.
 The secretion of AMH starts immediately after conception.

 The baby starts to produce anti-mullerian hormone as soon as it develops sex organs corresponding to its genetic makeup.
 Male babies have higher levels that help the fetus to prevent the development of female sex organs.
 On the other hand, female babies have a lower level while they are developing in the uterus.
 Both males and females keep producing AMH after their birth.
 In females, however, the role of changes soon after puberty.

 The follicles in the female ovaries start to produce AMH once the female enters puberty.
 The level of anti-mullerian hormone corresponds to the number of eggs produced in the ovary.
 More eggs produced, higher the AMH levels.
 In short, your AMH levels can be a good indicator of how many egg cells you have in your ovaries, called the ‘ovarian reserve.